PierreGode/Bjorn/DEVELOPMENT.md

 ## ✒️ Disclaimer

 - **Ethical Use**: This project is strictly for educational purposes.
-- **Responsibility**: The author and contributors disclaim any responsibility for misuse of Bjorn.
+- **Responsibility**: The author and contributors disclaim any responsibility for misuse of ragnar.
 - **Legal Compliance**: Unauthorized use of this tool for malicious activities is prohibited and may be prosecuted by law.

 ## 🧩 Extensibility

-- **Evolution**: The main purpose of Bjorn is to gain new actions and extend his arsenal over time.
+- **Evolution**: The main purpose of ragnar is to gain new actions and extend his arsenal over time.
 - **Modularity**: Actions are designed to be modular and can be easily extended or modified to add new functionality.
 - **Possibilities**: From capturing pcap files to cracking hashes, man-in-the-middle attacks, and more—the possibilities are endless.
 - **Contribution**: It's up to the user to develop new actions and add them to the project.